SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Cosmological analysis

 It is worth highlighting that the \lcdm{} parameter constraints from CMB data presented in this work hinge on a determination of the optical depth to reionization \taureio{} from \planck{} large scale polarization data~\citep{planck18-5}.
 Crucially \taureio{} and $\omm$ are anticorrelated for CMB constraints, and it has been noted that raising $\taureio{} \approx 0.09$ would bring \lcdm{} predictions from CMB data and DESI into better agreement and regularize neutrino mass constraints~\citep[see \cref{sec:mnu}, ][]{craig24, green25, sailer25, jhaveri25}.
 However, such a high value of \taureio{} is not supported by the \planck{} E-mode data and there is no known significant systematic contamination in the measurement at this level.
 The prior-free estimation of $\taureio$ reported at the end of \cref{{sec:lcdm}} is consistent both with our \planck{}-based prior, but also within $1\,\sigma$ of $\taureio=0.09$.
 Together with the fact that the \planck{} large-scale polarization data are not sample variance limited, this motivates revisiting $\taureio$ using E-mode measurements from, e.g., the CLASS telescope~\citep{essinger14, watts18, li25} or the LiteBIRD mission~\citep{hazumi20, sakamoto22}.

-We conclude that there is a growing discrepancy in the \lcdm{} parameter values favored by CMB and BAO data, even though \lcdm{} provides an excellent fit to CMB and BAO data separately.
-The magnitude of this effect is borderline statistically significant, which motivates the collection of more precise data as well as the search for a cosmological model that better fits both types of data simultaneously.
+We conclude that while \lcdm{} provides an excellent fit to CMB and BAO data separately, there are certain combinations of CMB and BAO data that differ at a level that is borderline statistically significant.
+This motivates the collection of more precise data as well as the search for a cosmological model that better fits both types of data simultaneously.